reandimo/WooCommerce-Mail-Reminder/README.md

 The plugin uses the same template of woocommerce, only changes the content.
 So you just have to set the content of the email and the days after the customer made a purchase to receive the message and that's it.

-The content can be anything you want, also accepts shortcodes of Woocommerce or any plugin.
+The content can be anything you want, also accepts shortcodes of Woocommerce or any plugin (Remember, is just an email, some shortcodes may not show).

 = Features  =